List of Coronation Street characters introduced in 2025: Carl Webster

 Carl Webster, played by Jonathan Howard, made his first appearance on 11 April 2025.
 The character's introduction was announced on 24 December 2024, though the casting had not been revealed at that point.
 Carl had previously been mentioned on the soap as the son of Bill Webster (Peter Armitage) and Elaine Prior (Judy Gridley), and the half-brother of Kevin Webster (Michael Le Vell) and Debbie Webster (Sue Devaney).
 Carl will arrive in the midst of several new storylines for the Webster family, including Kevin's testicular cancer diagnosis, Debbie finding out that she has dementia, and Kevin's wife Abi Webster's (Sally Carman-Duttine) mental health struggles.
 Coronation Street producer, Kate Brooks revealed that she was introducing Carl to "build up that Webster clan", as she considers the Webster family one of the "big clans" of the soap.

 Howard's casting was announced on 9 March 2025 alongside two other characters.
 His first scenes will see him clash with sister-in-law, Abi over a parking space before either realise that she is his brother's wife.
 The official press release explained: "As sparks fly and temperatures rise between them, can Carl charm his way out of this one and will Kevin and Debbie be pleased to have their little brother hanging around, whatever his motives are?"
 Howard provided more of an insight into Carl's character: "He's maybe a little bit selfish, especially between his trousers sometimes!"

+In 2026 it was revealed that Debbie Webster is his biological mother.